jpellat/JPDemo/README.md

+This project illustrate all the practices I explain at my site, http://www.jpellat.com

+To install the project just clone the repository and use cocoa pods to install the dependencies

 Hi, my name is Jordi Pellat.
 I’m a software engineer and I’ve been working with iOS platform the last 4 years of my career.
 Actually I’m working at Tuenti, a mobile operator creating the Telco 2.0.

 Nowadays we create very complex and extensive apps, our code bases has hundreds or even thousands of classes, but I lack of blogs speaking on how to coexist with this fact.
 I open this blog to share my ideas with other developers and learn the weaknesses and improvements others can provide.